Meeting the Challenge of Short Duration Random Vibration Testing

 PSD generated by a separate signal analyzer

-Figure 4: PSD generated by a separate signal analyzer
+Figure 4: PSD generated by a separate signal analyzer.

 PSD generated using iDOF, with resonances clearly visible

-Figure 5: PSD generated using iDOF, with resonances clearly visible
+Figure 5: PSD generated using iDOF, with resonances clearly visible.

 SUMMARY

-Fortunately, there is a statistically valid approach to quickly creating an accurate PSD.
 After a change in level, iDOF promptly reduces the variance of the PSD estimate and exposes any lines truly out of tolerance without masking resonances.
 Using iDOF, a test engineer can verify that the control PSD is maintained within tolerance throughout the test and make an informed decision on how a test is affecting the DUT.
 Most importantly, the engineer can stop a test before the energy from a vibration resonance inflicts damage on an expensive, hard-to-replace DUT.

 Sidebar